slnawod/myapp/README.md

-this is a simple project
+this is a simple projectgit status

+change